-As per the Enhanced Due Diligence requirements under Bahamian regulations, you are required to determine if your Customer is a Politically Exposed Person, holds a public office, or exhibits a higher risk profile.
-In order to fulfil your obligations, Shufti Pro provides you its AML Screening service.
-The service screens an individual's selected ID attributes of Name and DOB against watchlists of global regulatory authorities, foreign and domestic databases, compromised PEPs and sanctioned individuals.
+In the absence of explicit regulations, clients on their discretion may utilize the Enhanced Due Diligence measures for high-risk End-users.
+Shufti Pro provides you it's AML Screening service, which screens an individual's selected ID attributes of Name and DOB against watchlists of global regulatory authorities, foreign and domestic databases, compromised PEPs, and sanctioned individuals.
+You may utilize such services as per your requirements.

-The service highlights the category of the PEP based on the degree of risks they pose and also any immediate family member, or a close associate of the PEP.

-You may utilise such services as per your requirements.
 This includes before or after establishing a relationship with your Customer.